What is PlayLab?

 Can I submit a play that I am already working on?

-For PlayLab, we are interested in the first sparks of ideas.
-Maybe you have a few pages, or an outline, or just a super exciting concept, and we are thrilled to help develop those first steps into a play with you.
+For Playlab, we are interested in working with playwrights in the beginning stages of conceptualization.
+Maybe you have a few pages, or an outline, or just a super exciting pitch, and we are thrilled to help develop those first steps into a play with you.
 For this particular program, we are not looking for plays that already have first drafts.
-And please refrain from submitting plays that have already had a first production.
-(We do our research!)
+And please refrain from submitting plays that have already had a first production (We do our research!)

 What about musicals?